OctoPrint/OctoPrint-MoonrakerConnector/README.md

 > [!IMPORTANT]
 >
 > This plugin is not compatible to the current release version of OctoPrint.
-It requires changes from the `alt-comm` branch
+It requires changes from the `dev` branch
-> of OctoPrint which are going to go into a future version and are - just as this plugin - still under heavy development.
+> of OctoPrint which are going to go into version 1.12.0.
->
-> Consider this repository only here to be able to work in the open and share progress more easily - this is **NOT READY FOR
-> PRODUCTION!**.

 # OctoPrint-MoonrakerConnector